System accident: Characteristics and overview

-Scott Sagan has multiple publications discussing the reliability of complex systems, especially regarding nuclear weapons.
+A contrasting idea is that of the high reliability organization.
+In his assessment of the vulnerabilities of complex systems, Scott Sagan, for example, discusses in multiple publications their robust reliability, especially regarding nuclear weapons.
 The Limits of Safety (1993) provided an extensive review of close calls during the Cold War that could have resulted in a nuclear war by accident.